 Because straight lines are imaged as straight lines (assuming no lens distortion), the location constraint in the 3D scene also holds in a 2D image of the scene.
 So, just as the shadow corner, the corresponding box corner, and the light source are all constrained to lie on a single 3D ray in the real world; the image of the shadow corner, the image of the box corner, and the image of the light source are all constrained to lie on a single 2D ray in the image.

-Now let’s connect two more points on the cast shadow to their corresponding points on the object (shown at left).
+Now let’s connect two more points on the cast shadow to their corresponding points on the object (above, middle).
 We will continue to use the corners of the box because they are particularly distinct.
 These three rays intersect at a single point above the box.
 This intersection is, of course, the projection of the light source in the image.

 The light source is often not visible in the original image of the scene.
 Depending on where the light is, you may have to extend the rays beyond the image’s left, right, top, or even bottom boundary to see the intersection of the three rays.
 For now, we will continue to examine the case in which the light source is above and in front of the camera.

 The geometric constraint relating the shadow, the object, and the light holds whether the light source is nearby (such as a desk lamp) or distant (the Sun).
 This constraint also holds regardless of the location and orientation of the surfaces onto which the shadow is cast.
-Consider a shadow that falls on two surfaces (as shown at left, above).
+Consider a shadow that falls on two surfaces (above, on right).
 Every ray connecting a point on the cast shadow to its corresponding point on the object must intersect the light.
 Where the shadow is cast is irrelevant.
 All of the rays, regardless of the scene geometry, will therefore intersect at the same point.

 One of the most watched YouTube videos of 2012 starts with a panning shot of an eagle soaring through the sky.
 The eagle makes a slow turn and then quickly descends upon a small child sitting on a park lawn.
 The child’s parent is nearby but looking the other way.
 The eagle snatches the child.
 As the eagle starts to ascend, it loses its grip and the child drops a short distance to the ground.
 At this point, the videographer and parent run to the seemingly unharmed child.
 This video, titled “Golden Eagle Snatches Kid,” quickly garnered tens of millions of hits by viewers, who responded with a mixture of awe and skepticism.
 Although this was a clever and well-executed fake, a shadow analysis shown at right reveals that the shadows of the baby and eagle (cyan lines) are inconsistent with the rest of the scene (yellow lines).
 Indeed, this video is a composite of a computer-generated baby and eagle added into an otherwise real video.